agens-no/EllipticCurveKeyPair/README.md

 PS: This script will create 4 files in your current directory.

-## Examples

-There are lots of great possibilities with Secure Enclave.
-Here are some examples

-### Encrypting

-1. Encrypt a message using the public key
-1. Decrypt the message using the private key – only accessible with touch id / device pin

-Only available on iOS 10

-### Signing

-1. Sign some data received by server using the private key – only accessible with touch id / device pin
-1. Verify that the signature is valid using the public key

-A use case could be

-1. User is requesting a new agreement / purchase
-1. Server sends a push with a session token that should be signed
-1. On device we sign the session token using the private key - prompting the user to confirm with touch id
-1. The signed token is then sent to server
-1. Server already is in posession of the public key and verifies the signature using the public key
-1. Server is now confident that user signed this agreement with touch id

 ## Keywords
 Security framework, Swift 3, Swift, SecKeyRawVerify, SecKeyGeneratePair, SecItemCopyMatching, secp256r1, Elliptic Curve Cryptography, ECDSA, ECDH, ASN.1, Apple, iOS, Mac OS, kSecAttrKeyTypeECSECPrimeRandom, kSecAttrKeyTypeEC, kSecAttrTokenIDSecureEnclave

 ## Credits